Energy-Lab-Pollution/twitter_search/README.md

 ## How to Use

+For the extraction part:

 1. Ensure you have the required dependencies installed by using the provided `poetry.lock` and `pyproject.toml` files.

 2. Execute the project using the `__main__.py` file.
 Provide necessary command-line arguments like location and algorithm.

 3. The project will search Twitter based on the specified query and location, collecting user data and saving it in the raw data directory.

+For the filtering part:

+Go to the `twitter_filtering` directory and execute the `__main__.py` file.
+The script will filter the users (still not implemented in the file) and lists based on the specified criteria.